 - Preheat pizzelle maker and follow the manufacture instructions for non-stick spray or oil for your pizzelle maker.

-- In a stand or hand-held mixer, beat the eggs, sugar, orange zest, and the orange extract for 3-4 minutes on a medium-high setting.
+- In a stand or hand-held mixer, beat the cooled melted butter, eggs, sugar, orange zest, and the orange extract for 3-4 minutes on a medium-high setting.

 - Take the bowl off the stand and gradully fold in the flour mixture till incorporated.